Wednesday, January 18, 2012

 I wonder how many of these things you remember if you grew up in Wilmington, NC in the 1950s?
 In fact many of these things probably happened all over the country in the 50s and early 60s.

 At the top of my list the Civil Defense siren.
 Every Saturday at 12 noon it would be tested and you could hear it all over Wilmington.
-Later in life I would discover that was one of many job the fire department was responsible for.
+Later in life I would discover that was one of many jobs the fire department was responsible for.
 In fact in my early career as a fireman on of the department I worked for still had a siren like the old CD siren we tested each Saturday at noon.

-Then there was that smell that drifted over from the paper plant in Riegelwood if the wind was just right.
+Then there was that smell that drifted over from the paper mill in Riegelwood if the wind was just right.
 Sort of a cross between a skunk and an over turned out house.
 Not near as bad as the smell we get from the chemical plant on highway 421 these days.

 But there was another smell that was much better and that was the candy counter at H L Greens 5 and 10 Cents Store downtown.
 They kept the maple nut candy hot so that if you were anywhere in that part of the store you had to stop and buy some.
 Even though they didn't smell near as good the hot nuts they sold can't be matched anywhere today.